xinitrc86/adash-cli/README.md

 ## Environment variables

-ADASH Cli will look for the following environment variables when not provided trough the cli.
+ADASH Cli will look for the following environment variables when not provided trough the command line.

 ADASH_USERNAME\
 ADASH_PASSWORD\
 ADASH_HOST\
 ADASH_ENDPOINT\
 ADASH_CLIENT

+This happens individually, meaning that your system setup may have the host and end point, the user is through -u and the password through ADASH_PASSORD environment variable.

 ### Help/Contribution